Frank-Proulx/w13_animal_shelter/README.md

 # Animal Shelter API

 #### An API for an animal shelter, giving info about name, species, age, breed and sex.
+I also created a React front end for this project which can be found [here](https://github.com/Frank-Proulx/animal-shelter-react)

 #### Created By: **Frank Proulx**